JuliaPackaging/Yggdrasil/README.md

 ## Contributing

-For detailed information and step-by-step instructions about contributing, go to ["CONTRIBUTING.md"](https://github.com/JuliaPackaging/Yggdrasil/blob/master/CONTRIBUTING.md).
+For detailed information about contributing, go to ["CONTRIBUTING.md"](https://github.com/JuliaPackaging/Yggdrasil/blob/master/CONTRIBUTING.md).
 For a quick overview, continue reading.

 To update the version to build for an existing recipe, simply open a PR to this repository making the required tweaks.
 This usually boils down to only updating the version number and the source (e.g., URL and hash for an archive, or the revision for a git repository) of the relevant `build_tarballs.jl` file, but in some cases more changes may be needed.
 For an example, see [this PR](https://github.com/JuliaPackaging/Yggdrasil/pull/8833).
 The version number should be easy to find, and the URL + hash can be found by clicking the release, clicking the final commit in the release, and copying the information from the URL bar.